 Preliminary SAT/National Merit Scholarship Qualifying Test

-- You will receive a testing location via email when it is closer to the test date.
+All registered students will be emailed their testing location closer to the test date.

 The Kaplan Content and Curriculum Team has read and analyzed the new exam – here are some of their observations: